 Learning a language requires a significant amount of consistent, daily study and review on the part of the student.
 You should plan to do some Greek work every day.
-Always check Canvas for details of what is required each class day.
+Always check Canvas for details of what is required for the week.
 See the addenda at the end of the syllabus for advice on studying.
 The following course requirements and assignments aid in meeting the course objectives outlined above.

-1. Reading and class preparation (0%)
+1. Reading and preparation (0%)

 - a.
 Reading Assignments: You will be expected to read and study chapters from the textbook by Mounce according to the class schedule.
 Always use the study guides provided to guide you through Mounce.
-Chapters 1-21 will be covered during this semester.
+Chapters 22-35 will be covered during this semester.
 Class handouts should also be read and studied.
 As you study through the chapters and handouts, you should take notes, underline significant points, outline the material, or organize it differently in your own words to help you understand and learn it better.
 You can also take advantage of Mounce's website for further study (see Mounce, xvi-xxvi). - b.
 Remedial Work: A working knowledge of English grammar and grammatical terminology is assumed in this course.
 If you are weak in these areas, Mounce's textbook will help some, but you may also want to read the material in Lamerson, English Grammar to Ace New Testament Greek. - c.
 Other: The professor may occasionally assign short videos or other preparation assignments for a class period.
 Always refer to Canvas for class preparation. - d.
 Memorization: Your daily assignments on Canvas will inform you about what memory work is related to each class day.
-This will include vocabulary, the alphabet, and various paradigms that aid in translation.
+This will include vocabulary and paradigms.
 Memory work will be assessed through quizzes and exams and reinforced in homework assignments.
 A substantial amount of memorization will be required and all memory work will be cumulative (i.e., once it has been assigned, you are responsible for it throughout the course).
 It is essential for you to set up a systematic review program early in the course so that you can go over all the material periodically.
 It is also essential to keep up with the memory work day by day; if you fall behind, it is very difficult to catch up.

-2. Daily Homework assignments (15%):
+2. Homework assignments (20%):

 - a.
-You will have homework assignments due each class period.
+You will have homework assignments due each class period before class begins.
 You will be expected to complete Workbook exercises and other written assignments designed to give you practice in working with the language.
 These exercises will be graded for effort and completion, and you must be prepared to give your answers to the exercises in class.
-You will scan/snap a picture and upload to the appropriate Canvas assignment before class begins. - b.
+You may scan and upload to the appropriate Canvas assignment or turn in a paper copy to the professor at the beginning of class. - b.
 Four "homework cuts" are available when you simply cannot complete the assignment for a particular class session.
 Please notify the professor before the class session when you wish to take a cut for that day.
+Certain assignments cannot be dropped-check Canvas for details.
 Absence from class is an automatic exercise cut. - c.
 You must complete the exercises without consulting the work of other students, any workbook answer keys, or the English Bible.
-You may and should consult the textbook, handouts, and class notes freely as you do your homework and you may "compare notes" with another student after you've worked through the material on your own. - d.
+You may consult the textbook, handouts, and class notes freely as you do your homework and you may "compare notes" with another student after you've worked through the material on your own. - d.
 Read the instructions on Canvas for each assignment carefully.